PramodhKumar3/System-Design/README.md

 **Definition:** **Adapter** is a structural design pattern that allows objects with incompatible interfaces to collaborate.

 🧩 **Use Case (Detailed):**
-A company has an old payment gateway (`OldPaymentAPI`) but now uses a new `PaymentProcessor` interface.
+You have:

+ - A new PaymentProcessor interface with processPayment(double amount)
+ - A legacy OldPaymentSystem with makePayment(String amount) You cannot modify the old system but need to integrate it with the new one.

 ✅ **Problem:**
-New system should work with old gateway without changing its code.
+Direct integration creates tight coupling and breaks design principles.
+You need a way to adapt the old interface to the new one without changing existing code.

 ❓ **Question:**
-Design a `PaymentAdapter` class that adapts `OldPaymentAPI` to `PaymentProcessor`.
+Create `OldPaymentAdapter` that implements `PaymentProcessor` and internally uses `OldPaymentSystem`.
 Demonstrate processing payments through the adapter.

 ---